codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 Robolectric is a framework which mocks part of the Android framework contained in the android.jar file and which allows you to run Android tests directly on the JVM with the JUnit 4 framework.

 Robolectric is designed to allow you to test Android applications on the JVM.
 This enables you to run your Android tests in your continuous integration environment without any additional setup and without an emulator running.
-Because of this Roboelectric is **really fast** in comparison to any other testing approach.
+Because of this Robolectric is **really fast** in comparison to any other testing approach.

-Let's take a look at a step-by-step for setting up RoboElectric to test your project.
+Let's take a look at a step-by-step for setting up Robolectric to test your project.

 ## Download Library JARs

-Let's download the [roboelectric jar with dependencies](https://www.dropbox.com/s/3xcxxvhviufpblk/robolectric-2.3-with-dependencies.jar) for use and an additional library called [fest-util.jar](https://www.dropbox.com/s/iibi53najlrmd57/fest-util-1.1.6.jar).
+Let's download the [robolectric jar with dependencies](https://www.dropbox.com/s/3xcxxvhviufpblk/robolectric-2.3-with-dependencies.jar) for use and an additional library called [fest-util.jar](https://www.dropbox.com/s/iibi53najlrmd57/fest-util-1.1.6.jar).

 ## Create Test Folder